Learn back-end development by writing real code

 4. A social media server (practice REST APIs)

-5. A database of pokemon
+5. A database of pokemon (learn about databases)

-6. Deploy an earlier project using Docker
+6. Deploy an earlier project using Docker (cloud, scaling, and DevOps practice)

-๐Ÿ”— The skills you’ll learn in these projects
+The skills you’ll learn in these projects ๐Ÿ”—

 What skills are most in demand?
 If you want to become a backend developer, you’ll need to demonstrate these six key skills to potential employers:

-Therefore, the best backend project ideas show off at least one of those skills, if not multiple in conjunction.
+Therefore, the top backend project ideas show off at least one of those skills, if not multiple in conjunction.
 Let’s walk through the six projects you need to prove you’re the ideal backend developer material.

 Remember, these are a starting point.
-Try these six backend projects out, note where you struggle, and take the time to read up on any difficult concepts.
+Try these six backend developer projects out, note where you struggle, and take the time to read up on any difficult concepts.
 These six backend projects will help map out your strengths and weaknesses while also allowing you to boost your project portfolio.

-๐Ÿ”— Project 1: Book Bot, a book analyzer
+Project 1: Book Bot, a book analyzer ๐Ÿ”—

 The most basic skill you’ll need as a backend developer is the ability to code, preferably in Ruby, PHP, Java, .Net, or Python.
 I recommend Python because it’s easiest for beginners and overall is a very versatile language.

-This simple project is a text analyzer in python.
+This simple portfolio project is a text analyzer in python.
 This tutorial runs you through how to set up a development environment in Python and work with basic input/output.
 It also teaches you how to use a CLI, or command line interface.

 The CLI is a text-based interface used to run software and operating systems.
 As a user, you type commands into the interface.
 The CLI runs it and shows the output of your command on the screen.
 As a backend dev, you’ll be dealing with servers, not clients.
 Mastering the CLI is a must.
+These are all basic skills that you wouldn’t even put on your backend dev portfolio, but you need to have them.

-๐Ÿ”— Project 2: A visual maze solver
+Project 2: A visual maze solver ๐Ÿ”—

 This is an impressive portfolio project where you can show your knowledge of computer science concepts.